SeraphimX/SeraphimX.github.io/about.md

 permalink: /about/
 ---

-Engineering undergraduate, OSCP
+Pentester, OSCP, Engineering undergraduate

 ### More Information

-I'm an engineering student with a passion for Cyber=Security and computer engineering.
+I'm an engineering student (graduating 2018) with a passion for Cyber-Security and computer engineering.

-I got OSCP certified on November 2017 :)
+I got OSCP certified on November 2017 :) And will also be beginning a full-time pentest role upon graduation.

 ### Contact me